andrescmendeza/Json_diff/README.md

 - Apply Unit, AutoMapper, SOLID techniques
 - Use high availability configuration (implemented)
 - Use kubernetes cluster to implement (horizontal) scalability.
+- Create independent IAC repository for infrastructure provisioning.
+Creation of terraform modules for code reuse in the creation of EC2 instances